Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 His sword lowered.
 Jin Ling’s did so as well a moment later, as he too came to his senses.

 He held his bamboo flute in one hand.
 The other bore a slightly-bleeding gash, as did his sweaty forehead.
-Sizhui inhaled quickly in relief and smelled faint traces of honey on the air.
+Sizhui inhaled quickly in relief and smelled faint traces of honey in the air.

-“I could ask you the same question,” Mo Xuanyu replied.
-His eyes went over Jin Ling’s body, his brow loosening slightly when he found no visible injuries on the boy.
+“I could ask you the same question,” Mo Xuanyu replied curtly.
+His eyes went over Jin Ling’s body, his brow loosening slightly when he found no visible injuries on him.
 “Weren’t you with your…”

-He paused.
+He fell silent before ending his words.
 He shook his head once, twice, and looked once again at Jin Ling, his mouth open in askance.

 Behind Sizhui, Lan Jingyi let out a series of dry and painful coughs.

 Mo Xuanyu reacted before even Sizhui could.
 He suddenly saw the bodies laid onto the dirt floor and stepped to them quickly, pushing Sizhui out of the way as if he did not exist at all.
-If others were surprised to see him lay a hand on an alpha with so little care, Sizhui was not: he had already been pushed aside by Mo Xuanyu thoughtlessly before in Mo village.
+If others were surprised to see him lay a hand on a qianyuan with so little care, Sizhui was not.
+He had already been pushed aside by Mo Xuanyu thoughtlessly in Mo village.